MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-D-Black-Stem-Rust/section-301.38-2.md

 ##### § 301.38-2 Regulated articles. #####

-(a) *Rust-resistant regulated articles.* The Administrator has determined that certain *Berberis* species and varieties are rust-resistant.
+(a) *Rust-resistant regulated articles.* The Administrator has determined that certain *Berberis* , *Mahoberberis,* and *Mahonia* species and varieties are rust-resistant.
 A list of all such articles is located at *www.aphis.usda.gov/aphis/ourfocus/planthealth/plant-pest-and-disease-programs/pests-and-diseases/barberry/ct\_barberry.*

 (b) *Berberis, Mahoberberis, and Mahonia.* All plants, seeds, fruits, and other plant parts capable of propagation from rust-susceptible species and varieties of the genera Berberis, Mahoberberis, and Mahonia, except Mahonia cuttings for decorative purposes, are regulated articles.